Fine Gold Recovery With a Blue Bowl Concentrator

 “Like a lot of things in life, it’s the quest, the seeking of it,” Chester says, quoting Robert Service, the poet of the Yukon: “It isn’t the gold that I’m wanting so much as just finding the gold.”

 Water Power Is Precious, Like Gold

-Water that is pumped into the bowl drives the lighter material swirling up and through the hole at the top center of the cone.
-The bowl in its entirety resembles a bundt cake pan.
+Water that is pumped into the bowl drives the lighter material to swirl up and through the hole at the top of the center of the cone.
+The bowl in its entirety resembles a bundt-cake pan.
 The tower (cone) base is where the fine gold is collected.